peter88213/nv_xx/docs/help/nv_zim/index.md

 ### Notebook structure

-Auto-generated project wikis have a \"flat\" structure, which means: all wiki pages are located in the Zim notebook\'s *Home* folder.
+Auto-generated project wikis have a "flat" structure, which means: all wiki pages are located in the Zim notebook's *Home* folder.
 Groupings and tree structures can be created using links on appropriately structured overview pages.
 Compared to a folder structure, this has the advantage that each page can be categorized under several different